lionakhnazarov/lionakhnazarov/README.md

 ## Hi there 👋 my name is Lev Akhnazarov.
 Glad you landed up here.

-- 🌱 I’m currently learning trust
-- 👯 I’m looking to collaborate on business projects
-- 🤔 I’m looking for help in search for a family reunion

 - 💬 Ask me about my ...trust issues
-- 📫 How to reach me while im online 🙈
 - 😄 Pronouns: Lion
 - ⚡ Fun fact: oh goshhhhh...
 <!--